How To Tie a Shemagh or Keffiyeh: History, Benefits, And Methods To Tie Properly

 Meanwhile, in 1936, the peasants and the Palestinian villagers had an Arab Revolt against Zionist and British colonial forces.
 The Palestinians used the Keffiyeh as a symbol of resistance and to distinguish themselves from other people.

 Ultimately, the Keffiyeh became a symbol of solidarity.
-The Keffiyeh became popular in the 1960s as Yasser Arafat of the Palestinian forces wore it to fight against the Israelis.
+It became popular in the 1960s when Yasser Arafat of the Palestinian forces wore it to fight against the Israelis.

 With his strength and leadership, the Keffiyeh became a popular symbol of resistance.
-Several political activities and hipsters used the Keffiyeh from the 1970s to the 1980s, and ultimately, it became a trend in the West.
+From the 1970s to the 1980s, several political activities and hipsters used the Keffiyeh, and ultimately, it became a trend in the West.

-In 2007, the Keffiyeh reached its height and became a fashion accessory.
-Until today, the Keffiyeh is used as an adornment and as protection, especially when traveling.
+In 2007, the Keffiyeh reached its peak and became a fashion accessory.
+Since then, it has been used as an adornment and protection, especially when traveling.

 Keffiyeh Variations